phkaeser/wlmaker/doc/ROADMAP.md

     * Extend wlmtk_window2_t to support minimize.
   * Recompute pointer focus max once per frame.
   * Verify that right-click on title after window menu re-raises window menu.
+  * Use app_id for wlmclock, wlmeyes that encodes URL, as seen otherwise.

 * Bug fixes
   * [done] Resize-from-left jitter observed on the raspi or with gnome-terminal.